MaPePeR/py-bf-mlir/README.md

 This project is an experiment to implement a Compiler using [MLIR](https://mlir.llvm.org/).
 [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) was choosen as a programming language for its simplicity.

 To keep more true to the stack I would use for a real programming language a [Lark](https://github.com/lark-parser/lark) based [grammar](py_mlir_brainfuck_compiler/brainfuck.lark) is used to lex and parse the Brainfuck code.
 To create the MLIR i tried both, the [native LLVM MLIR Python](https://mlir.llvm.org/docs/Bindings/Python/) bindings, and the Python [xDSL](https://github.com/xdslproject/xdsl/) package.
-This branch is the version using the xDSL package.

 ## Syntax Tree
 So a simple Brainfuck code like `>+>+[<]` is parsed as this Syntax Tree: